-If there are allegations of abuse and neglect, alienation of one parent by the other, or serious concerns about the child being involved in the disputes between the parties, the Court may appoint a Guardian ad Litem (GAL) to represent the best interests of the children, investigate each party’s concerns and ultimately make a recommendation to the Court about the custody and visitation schedule that would be best for the children.
+If there are allegations of abuse and neglect, alienation of one parent by the other, or serious concerns about the child being involved in the disputes between the parties, the Court may appoint a Guardian ad Litem (GAL) to represent the best interests of the children.
+Then, investigate each party’s concerns and ultimately make a recommendation to the Court about the custody and visitation schedule that would be best for the children.

 Enforcing Visitation Schedules

 At Flesner Wentzel, when it comes to parents that haven’t been able to visit with their children, we are dedicated to protecting your parental rights.
-Our lawyers represent parents in court so that they can reestablish a meaning relationship with their kids.
+Our lawyers represent parents in court so that they can reestablish a meaningful relationship with their kids.